ancova/GetData_CourseProject/CodeBook.md

 1. "subject": Factor.
 Identifies the subject who performed the activity.
 Its range is from 1 to 30.

 1. "activity": Factor.
 Identifies the activity the subject performed.
 Its range is from 1 to 6.
-	1 WALKING
+	- 1 walking
-	2 WALKING_UPSTAIRS
+	- 2 walking_upstairs
-	3 WALKING_DOWNSTAIRS
+	- 3 walking_downstairs
-	4 SITTING
+	- 4 sitting
-	5 STANDING
+	- 5 standing
-	6 LAYING
+	- 6 laying

 1. The measurements were extracted from the raw data.
 They are all numeric, with the variable name in the ``measurements.mean(/std).XYZ" format, which is separated into 3 parts by dot (.).
-The first part is the measurements (see more at [features_info.txt][3]), the second is static (mean or standard deviation), and the third part is the suffix for XYZ axis.
+The first part is the measurements (see more at [features_info.txt](.\\features_info.txt)), the second is static (mean or standard deviation), and the third part is the suffix for XYZ axis.
 The complete list of variables is as follows.
 	- tBodyAcc.mean.X"
 	- "tBodyAcc.mean.Y"
 	- "tBodyAcc.mean.Z"